pquerna/dpop/README.md

 Go library for DPoP (OAuth 2.0 Demonstration of Proof-of-Possession at the Application Layer).

-This implementation is current for [draft-fett-oauth-dpop-01](https://tools.ietf.org/html/draft-fett-oauth-dpop-01), published April 2, 2019.
+This implementation is current for [draft-fett-oauth-dpop-02](https://tools.ietf.org/html/draft-fett-oauth-dpop-02), published July 8, 2019.

 # Usage